MarsBased/handbook/guides/seo-guidelines.md

 <hr/>

-If you have followed me this far, hats off!
+If you have read this far, hats off!
 This is but a very brief and quick introduction to the basics of SEO we introduce in every project we develop.
 We cannot cover everything and we try to optimise our time as much as possible.

-Let us know your best practices in the comments section below!
-Also, as mentioned previously, this is a basic SEO 101 guide, so if you want us to delve into deeper detail in any specific topic, let us know so we can write an entry about it!